Areeshakhan723/portfolio-using-Next.js-custom-css/README.md

 <ul>
   <li>
-    About Me: Learn about my background and interests.
+    About Me: About my background and interests.
   </li>
    <li>
    Projects: A showcase of my best work with descriptions and links.